This post may contain affiliate links. Please refer to my privacy policy for more information.

 - Scoop the dough with a medium size/2 tablespoon ice cream scoop onto a lined cookie sheet.

-- Whisk together the granulated sugar and 1 ¼ teaspoon of pumpkin spice.
+- Whisk together the granulated sugar and pumpkin spice.¼ cup granulated sugar, 1 ¼ teaspoons pumpkin spice

 - Roll each dough ball in the sugar mixture until coated.
 Use the bottom of a cup or measuring cup to flatten the cookies just a bit.